MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-learnmore-origin-keyed-agent-cluster.md

 # Microsoft Edge will disable modifying `document.domain`

-> [!NOTE]
-> This article applies to Microsoft Edge Stable version 112 or later.

 > [!WARNING]
 > If your website relies on relaxing the same-origin policy via `document.domain`, your action is required.
 Continue to read more about why this is changing or go to the [Alternative cross-origin communication](#alternative-cross-origin-communication) to learn about alternative mechanisms to achieve cross-origin communication.